jeffheaton/aifh/vol2/vol2-java-examples/README.md

 AIFH Vol2  - Java Code Examples
 ====
 This folder contains the Java examples for AIFH Volume 2.
 This software was developed using JDK 1.7.
 To make use of this software you will need JDK 1.7 or later.
+Examples have been tested with JDK 1.8.

 Four 3rd party JARs are also used.